ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/03-Building a foundation/03-DataLoader.md

 # DataLoader

-As of now, we can fetch multiple assets through the `assets` field.
+As of now, we can fetch a list of assets through the `assets` field.
 But this will only yield the base information about our `Asset`.
 Next, we want to introduce the `AssetPrice` to our type system and connect it with the `Asset` entity.

 We want to be able to query the asset price together with the asset like the following.